 Shower room with WC and wash basin.

 - Linen (Double Bed)

 Bed linen and towels are INCLUDED.
-Electricity is INCLUDED.
+Electricity is INCLUDED (for domestic use only, not inclusive of electric car charging).
 Heating is underfloor oil central heating (INCLUDED) and wood-burning stove (1 basket of logs INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED (speed approximately 35-40MB).
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
 Sorry, pets are not accepted.
 No smoking.